Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-08-10-volume-rendering-with-webgl.md

 	</i></figcaption>
 </figure>

+**Now: what's the proxy geom we're rendering, why pick a unit cube? why the back-faces**

 To allow users to zoom fully in to the volume, we'll rasterize just the back-faces of the box, by setting OpenGL's face culling to cull